 Made by: American Flyer MFG Co., 2229 S. Halsted St., Chicago, IL [Pilsen]

-Financially speaking, the golden age of American Flyer probably began in 1938, when the famed toy magnate A. C. Gilbert bought the company and moved it from Chicago to New Haven, Connecticut.
-Gilbert, a former Olympic pole vaulter and professional magician, had made his toymaking fortune as the inventor of the Erector Set two decades prior.
-Now, as the new boss of American Flyer, the distinguished Renaissance Man would help roll out many of the brand’s most iconic designs during the 1940s, ’50s, and ’60s.
+In terms of financial success, the golden age of American Flyer arguably doesn’t start until 10 years after the Pocahontas, in 1938, when the famed toy magnate A. C. Gilbert bought the struggling company and moved it from Chicago to New Haven, Connecticut.
+Gilbert, a former Olympic pole vaulter and professional magician, had made his toy-making fortune as the inventor of the Erector Set back in the 1910s.
+Now, as the new boss of American Flyer, the distinguished Renaissance Man would help roll out many of the brand’s most popular designs during the 1940s, ’50s, and ’60s.
 Collectors call it the “post-war era,” but unfortunately for our purposes, it could also be called “post-Chicago.”

 We’ll leave it to the Made-in-New-Haven Museum to tell the tale of A. C. Gilbert’s American Flyer.
-Our focus, instead, is the first 30 years, aka “Pre-War,” when a humble Chicago company helped plot the course of the 20th century model train phenomenon.
+Our focus, instead, will stay on the first 30 years, aka “Pre-War,” when a humble Chicago company helped plot the course of the 20th century model train phenomenon.

 The Chicago portion of the American Flyer saga begins with a toymaker named William Hafner.
 For the first decade of the 20th century, Hafner was trying to carve a niche for himself as a builder of miniature clockwork / wind-up automobiles and trains, first under the Toy Auto Company name, then the W. F. Hafner Company, both at 9 South Canal Street.
 He was consistently outclassed, however, by imported German models and the top American competitor—the Ives Manufacturing Company of Connecticut.